ATodorovic275/bicycle-shop/README.md

 # Bike shop
-Site about selling bicycles, I use json file for data, implementation jquey, ajax...
+Site about selling bicycles, I use json file for data, implementation of jquey, ajax...

 Used technologies:
   - Html